lyxell/logifix/README.md

 Logifix is an analysis-guided rewrite system for Java source code.
 This means that you define (or use predefined) analyses and transformations that all work together to improve your code.
-Transformations are chained and combined automatically by the rewrite engine.
-The analyses and transformations are written in the highly declarative logic-based language Datalog.
+The analyses and transformations are written in the highly declarative logic-based language Datalog and are combined and chained automatically by the rewrite engine.

 <ul> </ul>